smoketurner/serverless-vpc-plugin/README.md

     # Whether to create a NAT instance
     createNatInstance: false

-    # optionally specify AZs (defaults to auto-discover all availabile AZs)
+    # Optionally specify AZs (defaults to auto-discover all availabile AZs)
     zones:
       - us-east-1a
       - us-east-1b
       - us-east-1c

-    # by default, s3 and dynamodb endpoints will be available within the VPC
+    # By default, S3 and DynamoDB endpoints will be available within the VPC
     # see https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html
     # for a list of available service endpoints to provision within the VPC
     # (varies per region)